-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Feedback will be given by supervisors as regular part of meetings with students.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Feedback will be given by supervisors as regular part of meetings with students.
 Formal verbal/written feedback will be provided on the assessed parts of the project.